 Our program is designed for existing therapists, or allied professionals, to gain additional training in sexuality.
-For more information on the field of Sex Therapy, I would recommend checking AASECT’s website here.
+For more information on the field of Sex Therapy, check out the AASECT website.

 Can I use federal student loans to pay for the certificate?

 Unfortunately, certificate programs are not eligible for student loans.
 Certificates are technically considered “Continuing Education” and students are not considered matriculated college students, and so most tuition-based scholarships and loans do not apply.

 What are the details of the payment plan?